 29. “Boogie Woogie Bugle Boy” By The Andrews Sisters

 The final song on our list of Chicago songs goes back to the big band era.
 That’s when the Andrews Sisters released their classic doo-wop hit about a Chicago trumpeter who’s now playing reveille for the army’s Company B.

-Their tight harmonies and infectious tempo make this song one that you’ll sing long after hearing it.
+Their tight harmonies and infectious tempo make “Boogie Woogie Bugle Boy” one that you’ll dance along to, not to mention sing long after hearing it.